If you love pesto, you’re going to love Parsley Pesto. Parsley pesto is a spin on traditional pesto and similar to kale pesto recipe.

 Parsley Pesto

-While store-bought pesto (which are mostly basil pestos) can be nice, I’ve often found that making pesto at home is one of those things I just love to do myself.
+While store-bought pesto (mostly basil pestos) can be nice, I’ve often found that making pesto at home is one of those things I love to do myself.

 There are so many uses for pesto.
-Serving it as the side with roasted salmon is just one idea.
+Serving it as a side with Roasted Salmon is just one idea.
 Another classic use is pasta and pesto.

 How to Make Pesto Parsley

-- Pulse several times until the mixture has combined well.
-Add the extra virgin olive oil and run the processor on high until the ingredients turn into a smooth pesto.
+- Run the processor high until the ingredients turn into a smooth pesto.

 Tips For Success

+STORAGE – If you are new to making homemade pesto, you’ll want to know how long it lasts.
 The answer is about 4 to 5 days.
-If you’ve made a big batch, you can also freeze which extends the shelf life to several months.
+If you’ve made a big batch, you can freeze it, extending the shelf life to several months.

-One neat way of freezing pesto is by filling the pesto into an ice cube tray.
-Pop the ice cube tray into the fridge and once the parsley pesto is frozen solid, pop the pesto cubes into a freezer bag.
-This works great if you are planning to use the pesto as a pasta sauce later.
+One neat way of freezing pesto is to fill it into an ice cube tray.
+Pop the tray into the fridge, and once the parsley pesto is frozen, pop the pesto cubes into a freezer bag.
+This works great if you plan to use the pesto as a later pasta sauce.
 It’s a great method to keep portion control in check.

 Substitutions

 If you don’t like walnuts, you can substitute pine nuts.
-But I mostly use walnuts for all of my pesto, because the chances that I’ll have a bag of walnuts in our fridge are higher than a bag of pine nuts.
+But I mostly use walnuts for all my pesto because the chances that I’ll have a bag of walnuts in our fridge are higher than a bag of pine nuts.

-The fridge you wonder?
-Yes, a few years ago I began to store all of my nuts in the fridge.
+The fridge, you wonder?
+Yes, I began storing all my nuts in the fridge a few years ago.
 The reason is that nuts have a high percentage of oil and can become rancid more quickly, especially during warm summer months.

 Another alternative for walnuts is to use almonds or cashews.

-Yes!!!
+MAKE IT VEGAN– Yes!!!
 You can easily make a vegan pesto.
 I recommend using cashew nuts (they become very creamy) and nutritional yeast (instead of parmesan cheese).
-This recipe is good if you are looking to make a traditional vegan pesto.
+This recipe is good if you want to make a traditional vegan pesto.

-Parsley is high in antioxidants, can improve heart health, and even has cancer-fighting properties.
+NUTRITIONAL BENEFITS – Parsley is high in antioxidants, can improve heart health, and has cancer-fighting properties.

-Walnuts are also rich in antioxidants and a good source for plant-based Omega-3s.
-Among the many health benefits, walnuts may help to have a healthy gut, lower blood pressure, and may also reduce inflammation.
+Walnuts are also rich in antioxidants and a good source of plant-based Omega-3s.
+Among the many health benefits, walnuts may help a healthy gut, lower blood pressure, and reduce inflammation.

 Shop The Tools

 FOOD PROCESSOR – This one will do the job.
-If you are looking for a more powerful food processor, you’ll love this one.
+If you’re looking for a more powerful food processor, you’ll love this one.

-CHEESE GRATER – You can always opt to buy shredded parmesan, but just keep in mind that it’s more expensive and the quality isn’t as good as when you buy a block of parmesan cheese.
-Why?
-Because pre-shredded Parmesan tends to also include extra fillers to maintain freshness.
+CHEESE GRATER – You can always buy shredded parmesan, but remember that it’s more expensive, and the quality isn’t as good as when you buy a block of parmesan cheese.
+Pre-shredded Parmesan tends to also include extra fillers to maintain freshness.

 Ideas to Use Parsley Pesto